 Livestock & Climate Change

-This page provides a brief look at why consumption of animal-sourced food products (even from grass-fed animals) must be drastically reduced as part of any viable climate and food security strategy.
+This page provides a brief look at climate-related reasons why consumption of animal-sourced food products (even from grass-fed animals) must be drastically reduced as part of any viable food security strategy.

 - Livestock – Livestock emit more greenhouse gases (GHGs) than all transportation.